pappasam/coc-jedi/README.md

 ## Code Formatting

-You can also use diagnostic [diagnostic-language-server](https://github.com/iamcco/diagnostic-languageserver) for code formatting:
+You can also use [diagnostic-language-server](https://github.com/iamcco/diagnostic-languageserver) for code formatting:

 ```json
 "diagnostic-languageserver.formatFiletypes": {